mahmoud-alaa1/usePopcorn/README.md

 - 📝 Watched List: Keep track of movies you’ve watched, along with your personal rating.
 - 🗑️ Remove from Watchlist: Remove movies from your watched list.

+## Live Demo
+you can explore the project on Vercel here [usePopcorn](https://usepopcorn-puce.vercel.app/)

 ## Installation
 1. Clone the repository:
 ```